-It is most commonly found in people with ponytails, tight braids or any hairstyles that typically pull on hair with excessive force.
+This is most commonly found in women wearing ponytails, tight braids or any hairstyles that typically pull on hair with excessive force.
 In addition, rigorous brushing, heat styling and rough scalp massage can damage the cuticle, the hard outer casing of the hair.
 This causes individual strands to become weak and break off, reducing overall hair volume.

 This is the loss of hair caused by compulsive pulling and bending of the hairs.
 Due to the constant extraction of the hair roots, permanent hair loss can occur.
-Onset of this disorder tends to begin around the onset of puberty and usually continues through adulthood.
+This disorder tends to begin around the onset of puberty and usually continues through adulthood.

-This is autoimmune disorder also known as “spot baldness” that can result in hair loss ranging from just one location (Alopecia areata monolocularis) to every hair on the entire body (Alopecia areata universalis).
-Although thought to be caused by hair follicles becoming dormant, what triggers alopecia areata is not exactly known.
-In most cases the condition corrects itself, but it can also spread to the entire scalp (alopecia totalis) or to the entire body (alopecia universalis).
+This is an autoimmune disorder that is also known as “spot baldness” and can result in hair loss ranging from just one location (alopecia areata monolocularis) to the entire scalp (alopecia totalis), or to every hair on the entire body (Alopecia areata universalis).
+Although it is thought to be caused by hair follicles becoming dormant, what triggers alopecia areata is not exactly known.
+In most cases, the condition corrects itself.

-This is a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue, and cause permanent hair loss.
-The hair loss may be accompanied with severe itching, pain and burning, and progress rapidly.
-In other cases the hair loss is gradual, without symptoms, and is unnoticed for long periods.
+This is a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue and cause permanent hair loss.
+The hair loss may be accompanied by severe itching, pain and burning, and may progress rapidly.
+In other cases, the hair loss is gradual, has no symptoms and is unnoticed for long periods.
 It is also sometimes known as scarring alopecia and can occur in otherwise healthy men and women of all ages.

-An under-active thyroid and the side effects of its related medications has been found to cause hair loss, typically frontal, which is particularly associated with thinning of the outer third of the eyebrows (also seen with syphilis).
-Hyperthyroidism (an over-active thyroid) can also cause hair loss, though parietal rather than frontal.
+An underactive thyroid and the side effects of its related medications has been found to cause hair loss, typically frontal, which is particularly associated with thinning of the outer third of the eyebrows (also seen with syphilis).
+Hyperthyroidism (an overactive thyroid) can also cause hair loss, although it is parietal rather than frontal.

-Before starting on any alopecia treatment regimen, it is strongly recommended that one seeks a medical diagnosis for the type of Alopecia condition he or she is suffering from.
+Note: Before starting on any alopecia treatment regimen, it is strongly recommended that one seek a medical diagnosis of the type of alopecia condition he or she is suffering from.
 Knowing the condition one is treating ensures the highest possibility of success with the appropriate treatment.